 If you wish to have an egg distribution, you can build it as follows:

-First edit setupcfg.py and comment out the two lines for pytz and dateutil so that they are not built (they should be a dependency of the egg rather than included in the egg).
+First edit setupcfg.py and comment out the lines for pytz, dateutil and six (if present) so that they are not built.
+They should be a dependency of the egg rather than included in the egg.

 Then build the egg as follows: